Micha1207/MSH/README.md

 Micha1207's shell
 Tested on Fedora GNU/Linux.

+This program comes with NO WARRANTY; to the extent permitted by law.

 ## What is this?
 This is my implementation of shell program.
 It is very simple, but I'll work on extending it.